brunett82/Homework1/README.md

 ## Project Goal

-Optimize code base of Horiseon's website for search engines, and update the code base to follow accessibility standards.
+Optimize code base of Horiseon's website and update the code base to follow accessibility standards.

 ## Project Scope